Definition and Prevalence

-Nausea can either be acute, or persistent and chronic, and is not always associated with vomiting.
+Nausea can either be acute, or chronic, and is not always associated with vomiting.
 In many cases it is possible to identify a cause, although in the palliative care population nausea is frequently multifactorial.

-Palliative conditions that frequently cause nausea and / or vomiting include intra-abdominal or gastrointestinal malignancies - especially those which result in bowel obstruction; central nervous system malignancy - which may cause raised intracranial pressure, cerebellar or vestibular symptoms; and HIV AIDS.
+Palliative diagnosis that frequently cause nausea and / or vomiting include intra-abdominal or gastrointestinal malignancies - especially those which result in bowel obstruction; central nervous system malignancy - which may cause raised intracranial pressure, cerebellar or vestibular symptoms; and HIV AIDS.

 - Metabolic imbalance, including hypercalcemia, uraemia, liver failure

 - Sepsis (including urinary tract and respiratory tract infection)

 - Conditions affecting gastrointestinal motility, including constipation, previous surgery, gastroparesis, or autonomic failure

 - Reflux or peptic ulcer disease